Welcome to The Parish Church of St Thomas and St Edmund's Website

 Please pray for the Redevelopment Team as they continue their work.

-Read their blog here.
-More info here.
+Read the Pilgrims' blog here.

 Choir Members needed